 Add a little rhythm to the day with a Konga drum.
 The outside of this drum displays kids from around the world.
 Listening and using instruments from other cultures is a must for every early childhood classroom.

-Diversity Pretend & Block Play Tools & Toys
+Collection of Diverse Pretend & Block Play Tools & Toys

-Use baby dolls with different skin tones for pretend play is a must for the dramatic play center.
+Using baby dolls with different skin tones for pretend play is a must for the dramatic play center.
 Their heads turn, their arms move, and the diaper comes off.
 Don’t forget the baby clothes for these baby dolls!

 Perfect for construction paper crafts!
 These would be great to use with the community helpers theme too!
 I also found THESE kid cut-outs of various skin tones and THESE face cut-outs that would be perfect in the art center.

 Stamps from around the world!
 This set has 24 stamps and includes countries such as Egypt, Greece, Vietnam, and so much more.
-These would be fun to put in the writing center, art center, or even the dramatic play center for a travel theme.
+These would be fun to include in the writing center, art center, or even the dramatic play center for a travel theme.

 By embracing others’ cultures, genders, race, and abilities, we foster acceptance and help students develop empathy, an open mind, and love for one another.
 Be intentional when you select the items in your classroom.
 Celebrate the differences in each other because that’s what makes every person amazing and unique!
 If you want to learn more about Anti-Bias Education and teaching, this book is a MUST to have in your professional development library.
 We need to empower all children and families!